BrownTian/DeepLearning_RNN/README.md

 - one representing a project using tensorflow,keras to implement RNNs.
 - another is build RNNs from scratch, based on matrix operation, and use the autograd Lib.

+If you have any question or comments, please feel free to contact me: bowentian2017@u.northwestern.edu The material in this repository is not to be distributed, copied, or reused without written permission from the author.